 Potato, Kale and Bacon Cakes with Umeboshi and Shallot Aioli

-Crispy potato cakes, filled with kale, bacon, cheddar and spices and coated with a fabulous crispy panko crust, these are perfect for brunch, as an appetizer, or even an evening snack.
-The spicy aioli dipping sauce is the perfect side.
+Crispy potato cakes, filled with kale, bacon, cheddar cheese and spices, and coated with a fabulous panko crust, are perfect for brunch, as an appetizer, or even an evening snack.
+The spicy aioli dipping sauce is the perfect side

-- 1/2 cup avocado mayonaise or perhaps an olive oil mayonnaise
+- 1/2 cup avocado mayonaise or good quality olive oil mayonaise

 - 1 tbsp Entube Umeboshi paste